xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

     main()

 ```
-Here NetconfDriver is used to connect the device via Netconf over SSH to retrieve running configuration.
+Here NetconfDriver is used to connect the device via Netconf over SSH to retrieve the running configuration.

 Execute **get_config.py** file and retrieve the results.
 ```